yanyinzhao/PointCloudOracleCode/README.md

 - RC-Oracle-A2P-SmCon (our oracle)
 - RC-Oracle-A2P-SmQue (our oracle)
 - RC-Oracle-A2A (our oracle)
+- RC-Oracle-Adapt (our oracle that calculate the path passing on a TIN)
+- RC-Oracle-Adapt-AR2P-SmCon (our oracle that calculate the path passing on a TIN)
+- RC-Oracle-Adapt-AR2P-SmQue (our oracle that calculate the path passing on a TIN)
+- RC-Oracle-Adapt-AR2AR (our oracle that calculate the path passing on a TIN)
 - TI-Oracle-NaiveProx (variation oracle)
 - TI-Oracle-Rtree (variation oracle)
 - TI-Oracle-TigLoo (variation oracle)